kubernetes-sigs/reference-docs/gen-resourcesdocs/README.md

 ### Ordering and categorization of fields

-By default, the fields of a Definition are listed in alphabetic order.
+By default, the fields of a Definition are rendered in alphabetic order.
 The `content/<version>/fields.yaml` file is used to order the fields in another order, and also to group fields into categories.

 ```yaml
 - definition: io.k8s.api.core.v1.PodSpec